Krasne, Bolhrad Raion, Odesa Oblast: History

 From November 1817 onward, in memory of the victory Imperial Russian Army by Russian troops over the French in the Battle of Krasnoye, the village was named Krasna or Krasne.

 After Bessarabia became a part of Romania in 1918, the village was known as Crasna.
 In 1940 the region fell under Soviet control, and the village became Krasne.

 Until 18 July 2020, Krasne belonged to Tarutyne Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Odesa Oblast to seven.
 The area of Tarutyne Raion was merged into Bolhrad Raion.

 Geography

-Krasne is the only village in the 67.26 km² area of the Tarutyne municipality in Bolhrad Raion.
+Krasne is the only village in the 67.26 km² area of the Bessarabske settlement hromada in Bolhrad Raion.

+According to the 2001 census, the majority of the population of Crasna commune was Russian speaking (60.1%), while there were also Ukrainian (15.63%), Gagauz (12.28%), Bulgarian (8.43%) and Romanian (3.27%) speakers.